Insights, Tips, and Tales

 Wear heavy gloves and consider insect repellent when filling bee holes to avoid retaliation.
 Fill the holes when bees are away during the day, and act promptly to prevent egg-laying in the wood.

-If you think you have a carpenter bee infestation, call us at 866.WAYNES1 for a consultation.
+If you think you have a carpenter bee infestation and need immediate carpenter bee control, call us at 866.WAYNES1 for a consultation.

 Latest from Waynes Blog